 AP 545.300 Donald Connor

 The session will focus on the objectives, syllabus, and exam format for the AP Latin course on Caesar and Vergil.
 Participants will work through the curriculum guide, developing materials for presenting to students and testing them for the new exam.
-The course will examine the new rubrics for grading and the new explanations of what the different grades indicate to the colleges.
-There also will be discussion about certification for the new course.
-The objective of this course is to help students make significant progress in reading, translating, and analyzing Vergil's Aeneid and Caesar's De bello Gallico in Latin.
+The course will examine the rubrics for grading and the explanations of what the different grades indicate to the colleges.
+There also will be discussion about certification for the course.
+The objective of this course is to help students make significant progress in reading, translating, and analyzing Vergil's Aeneid and Caesar's De Bello Gallico in Latin.
 The course will include studying Rome in terms of politics, religion, ethical and societal values and writing analytical essays about the themes found in different Latin passages.
-Special attention will be paid to the new format of the exam, especially the emphasis on multiple-choice and "spot" questions.
+Special attention will be paid to the format of the exam, especially the emphasis on multiple-choice and "spot" questions.
 Participants will grade the different types of questions, create similar questions for classroom use, and develop materials and plans for the syllabus.
 Participants are urged to read the AP Latin Curriculum Framework at www.collegeboard.com and to bring any questions they have to class.
 If participants are teaching the course or know what textbooks they will be using, they are asked to bring them to the course.
 Any teacher of AP Latin, from the inexperienced to the very experienced, may register for this course.

-Preparing Students for Advanced Placement® Studio Art
+Preparing Students for Advanced Placement® Physics 2: Algebra-Based